Realizing Topological Quantum Walks on NISQ Digital Quantum Computer: Conclusions

 \section{Conclusions}

-We have studied the quantum walk in the off-diagonal Aubrey-André model with quasi-periodic modulation (period $T=2$) at both single and two-particle levels.
-By considering different initial state, we have analyzed the impact of hopping modulation, phase factors and interaction on the quantum walk of single and two particles.
-We have initiated the quantum walk with a particle placed at the lattice edge, and the hopping modulation strength is systematically varied.
+We have systematically studied the QW in the off-diagonal AAH model with periodic hopping modulation (period $T=2$) using digital quantum computer.
+By considering different initial state, we have analyzed the impact of hopping modulation, phase factors and interaction on the QW of single and two particles.
+We have started QW with a particle placed at the lattice edge, and the hopping modulation strength is systematically varied.
 We observed that the edge state becomes apparent when the hopping modulation is strong enough.
-The robustness of this edge state becomes evident as it exhibits resilience against factors such as qubit noise, trotter error and so on.
+The robustness of this edge state becomes evident as it exhibits resilience against factors such as inherent quantum hardware noise and trotter error.
 This resilience is quantified through the analysis of the density-dependent radial distribution, and its reliability is further confirmed by comparisons with exact calculations.
-Furthermore, we investigated the impact of the phase factor on edge dynamics and observed that it significantly affects the position of the edge state, especially for odd-sized systems.
-Moreover, our investigation extended to the quantum walk initiated from the bulk of the system and we have obtained a repulsion effect from the edge state in the QW under sufficiently strong hopping modulation.
-We have also discussed the potential applications of the single-particle quantum walk in this system within the realm of quantum information dynamics.
-Subsequently, we have investigated the chiral nature of the off-diagonal AAH Hamiltonian in the quantum walk, observing distinct edge states based on the system's parity.
-In addition, we also studied the interplay of interaction and topology, where the QW exhibit a repulsion effect from the topological edge state.
-This phenomenon, showcased in controlled quantum walk dynamics, suggests possibilities for interference-free quantum communication.
-In addition, we examine the quantum walk of two interacting particles in the lattice bulk, revealing a dynamics arising from hopping modulation and nearest-neighbor interaction, leading to the formation of the bound states.
-Studying this unfamiliar aspect enhances our understanding of the physics of the AAH model, which has profound implications for quantum many-body dynamics, quantum computation, and quantum information dynamics.
+Furthermore, we have studied the impact of the phase factor on edge dynamics and topological repulsion effect from the edge state in the QW under sufficiently strong hopping modulation.
+We also have studied the interplay of NN interaction and topology, where the QW exhibit a repulsion effect from the topological edge state.
+This phenomena suggests potential application of the QW for interference-free quantum communication.
+Additionally, we have studied the QW of two interacting particles starting from the bulk of the lattice, revealing the formation of bound states at weak interaction.
+We have benchmarked all our results using the IBM quantum computer, which has not yet been fully explored.
+Our benchmark digital quantum simulation results open up opportunities to study new and complex condensed matter phenomena, such as dynamical phase transitions~\cite{Jacek_DPT,Heyl_2018}, quantum many-body scars~\cite{Turner2018}, and time crystals~\cite{Sacha_2018}, which are difficult to realize on other platforms.